sfbrigade/datasci-earthquake/README.md

 - **Frontend Environment Variables**.
 This section contains the base URL for API calls to the backend, `NODE_ENV` variable that determines in which environment the Node.js application is running, and the token needed to access Mapbox APIs.

 ---
+# Migrating the Database

+If you have changed the models in backend/api/models, then you must migrate the database from its current models to the new ones with the following two commands:

+`docker exec -it BACKEND_CONTAINER_NAME bash -c "cd backend && alembic revision --autogenerate -m 'MIGRATION NAME'"`

+and

+`docker exec -it CONTAINER_NAME bash -c "cd backend && alembic upgrade head"`

+where `BACKEND_CONTAINER_NAME` may change with the project and perhaps its deployment but, for local Docker development is `datasci-earthquake-backend-1` and `MIGRATION NAME` is your choice and should describe the migration.

+The former command generates a migration script in `backend/alembic/versions`, and the second command runs it.

 # Disclaimer